 - Scenario: The learner loses their internet connection.

-Solution: Always confirm that the learner has a stable connection, especially if taking a longer course/exam.
+- Solution: Always confirm that the learner has a stable connection, especially if taking a longer course/exam.
 If learners are taking the courses in a controlled environment having a fallback internet connection (e.g. wired if on wireless, or vice versa) would be a good idea.
+We do however encourage the use of a Wired connection for better stability.

 - Scenario: The course does not send the required completion information, or it sends the wrong information.